halbielee/DSRG/README.md

 ### Installing DeepLab-V2

+See [DeepLab-v2](https://bitbucket.org/aquariusjay/deeplab-public-ver2/src/master/) code for setting.
+Following installation guide is for customized setting in CUDA10.
+This guide does not contain pretrained model or dataset url.
+You can see them in the official guide.

 #### 1. Creating nvidia-docker

 For docker environment setting of DSRG or Deeplab-v2, pull an image of docker and make a container of it.
 In here, pulls an official image of nvidia.
 Please see [here](https://hub.docker.com/r/nvidia/cuda) for nvidia docker image details.